The President's Message

 I want to take this opportunity to again state unequivocally that the University of Hartford strongly condemns all forms of discrimination, bias, racism, bigotry, and hate.
 Our Values Statement underscores our commitment to diversity and inclusion.
 The statement is designed to be both descriptive and aspirational.
 It is who we are and who we aspire to be.
 The University of Hartford continues to work on creating a welcoming, safe, and supportive community for all students, staff, and faculty.
 We need to talk to each other and listen to each other.
 We need to recognize, acknowledge, and then work to eradicate inequity and injustice.

-Executive Director for Diversity and Community Engagement
+Assistant Vice President for Diversity, Equity, and Community Engagement

 Special Assistant to the President for LGBTQ+ Issues